FederatedAI/FATE-LLM/doc/tutorial/pdss/README.md

 # FATE-LLM: PDSS
-The Algorithm is based on paper ["PDSS: A Privacy-Preserving Framework for Step-by-Step Distillation of Large Language Models"](https://arxiv.org/pdf/2406.12403), which introduce a novel framework for privacy preserving federated distillation.
+The algorithm is based on paper ["PDSS: A Privacy-Preserving Framework for Step-by-Step Distillation of Large Language Models"](https://arxiv.org/pdf/2406.12403), which introduce a novel framework for privacy preserving federated distillation.
 We integrate its code into the FATE-LLM framework.

 ## Citation
 If you publish work that uses PDSS, please cite PDSS as follows: